-Additionally, the environment of the school features bright and encouraging posters in hallways and classes, the attendance of teachers at student events outside of school, and the multiple school roles educators filled in sponsoring sports, music, academic teams, clubs and organizations, and other extracurricular activities for students.
+Additionally, the environment of the school featured bright and encouraging posters in hallways and classes, the attendance of teachers at student events outside of school, and the multiple school roles educators filled in sponsoring sports, music, academic teams, clubs and organizations, and other extracurricular activities for students.
 One teacher was late for her interview appointment and apologized because she had been delayed at the grocery store purchasing items for snacks for the cross country team to take to their meet.
-These qualities indicate the teachers understand the importance of creating what research refers to as a positive classroom emotional climate by teachers who are responsive to students’ social, emotional, and academic needs its role in supporting student engagement and academic success (Reyes, Brackett, Rivers, White, & Salovey, 2012).
+These qualities indicate the teachers understand the importance of creating what research refers to as a positive classroom emotional climate by teachers who are responsive to students’ social, emotional, and academic needs and its role in supporting student engagement and academic success (Reyes, Brackett, Rivers, White, & Salovey, 2012).
 The Winding Road educators seem to understand the value of inspiration, the most effective influence tactic, and they use it liberally (Falbe and Yukl, 1992).
 Student attendance was high, disciplinary data significantly lower than state averages, and academic performance generally above state averages, all indicators that the school and classroom environment supports students’ social and emotional needs so that they are able to engage in school tasks for academic success (Reyes, Brackett, Rivers, White, & Salovey, 2012).

 Implications for Leadership Practice

 Shared leadership has been identified by Winding Road educators as a key component to success in the culture of Winding Road School.
 While teachers expressed value for the shared leadership, they also repeatedly mentioned the high quality of their school administrators’ leadership.
 Some of the characteristics teachers expressed appreciation for in their administrators were treating all stakeholders with personal and professional respect, providing resources and professional development teachers needed to teach their students, and establishing and supporting high expectations for student behavior, academic performance, and extracurricular involvement.
 Administrators set expectations based in the need for strong stakeholder relationships.
-For example, about teachers making a point of being present at student activities, parent communications, and the need for teachers to support students as they would need to make choices between different activities as events conflicted.
+For example, administrators expected teachers to be present at student activities, communicate with parents, and support students in their choices between different activities as events conflicted.
 These and the other teacher statements about the administration indicated they had achieved a high degree of phronesis, the skill of quality leadership referred to as practical wisdom, in setting priorities and making decisions that support the good of the stakeholders of the school (Halverson, 2004).
 While the administrators certainly held positional power, from the teachers’ descriptions, it seemed they exercised personal and/or referent power based in respect, rather than forms of positional power.
 As described by teachers, administrators were skilled at the practice of Leader-Member Exchange which seeks to alleviate power differentials to facilitate communication (Graen & Uhl-Bien, 1995, Rahim, Antonioni, & Psenicka, 2001).

 The leaders and teachers at Winding Road High spoke about having high expectations of students in terms of high expectations for respect, responsibility to self and to others, behavior, goal-setting, extracurricular activities and the need for time management, and knowing how to work hard.
 These types of expectations for students seem to overlap with the executive function skills identified as contributors to academic and lifelong success including conscientiousness, self-control, grit, and a growth mindset (West et al., 2014).
 The statements of teachers and leaders indicated they modeled commitment and enthusiasm for their careers and designed school and classroom practices and expectations to support development of the executive function skills which have been implicated for their contributions to student success (West et al., 2014).